New Zealand official publications: NZOYB or New Zealand Official Yearbook

+The New Zealand Official Yearbook was published annually from 1893 to 2012.
+It provided a wide range of statistical and general information about New Zealand.
+It covered various aspects of the country, including its demographics, economy, society and government.

 NZG or New Zealand Gazettes

 The New Zealand Gazette is published weekly.
-In the 19th century the New Ulster Gazette, the New Munster Gazette and Gazettes of the various provinces were also published.
+In the 19th century the New Ulster Gazette, the New Munster Gazette and gazettes of the various provinces were also published.

 NZPD or New Zealand Parliamentary Debates

 The New Zealand Parliamentary Debates (Hansard) is published daily when Parliament is in session.
 Available online, see Hansard.

 AJLC or Appendix to the Journal of the Legislative Council

 Published up to 1951, when the Legislative Council of New Zealand (the Upper House) was abolished.